cult-of-coders/redis-oplog/README.md

 // works the same with update/remove
 ```

-By doing this you have a very specific layer of reactivity.
+By doing this you have a very focused layer of reactivity.

-Note: Even if you use channel, making a change to an _id will still push to `messages::$id`
+Note: Even if you use channel, making a change to an _id will still push to `messages::$id`, so it will still do 2 publications to Redis.

 ### Namespacing

 Namespacing is a concept a bit different from channels.
 Because it will be collection aware.
 And it's purpose is to enable
 multi-tenant systems.
+For example you have multiple companies that use the same app and share the same database.
+You can
+easily laser-focus the reactivity for them by using this concept.

 ```js
 Meteor.publishWithRedis('users', function () {